-Students requesting an Exception to University Policy should download and complete the Petition to Exception of Policy form from the website maintained by the Office of Graduate Studies.
-The form must be signed by Graduate Coordinator and by the Department Chairperson before it can be submitted to the Office of Graduate Studies.
+Students requesting an Exception to University Policy should download and complete the Petition to Exception of Policy form from the website maintained by the Graduate School.
+The form must be signed by Graduate Coordinator and by the Department Chairperson before it can be submitted to the Graduate School.